Postal voting

 When you receive your postal vote, in addition to casting your vote on the ballot paper(s), you must provide your signature and date of birth on the postal voting statement.
 This is then checked against the personal identifiers on your application to ensure your vote remains secure.

 The completed documents need to be back to us by close of poll on polling day.
-They can be sent back free of charge (in the UK) in the return envelope provided, handed into the council offices or given to the Presiding Officer at a polling station on polling day in the electoral area.
-Postal votes received by us after close of poll cannot be included in the count.
+Postal votes received by us after this time cannot be included in the count.

 Lost or spoilt postal votes